-Pool: All CTT completers initially placed in a job, the military, an education/training program, or a job/school combination
+Pool : All CTT completers initially placed in a job, the military, an education/training program, or a job/school combination and who complete the 6-month follow-up survey.

-Measure: The percentage of CTT completers in the pool who report, on the

-6-month follow-up survey, that they are in a job, the military, an completers who report they are in a job, the military, an education/training program, or a job/school combination on the 6-Month Follow-up Survey Number of initially placed Career Technical Training completers who complete the 6-Month Follow-up Survey
+- Measure: The percentage of CTT completers in the pool who report, on the 6-month follow-up survey, that they are in a job, the military, an education/training program, or a job/school combination (according to the Job Corps placement definition). - Goal: The national goal is 75%. - Weight: 12.5% - Formula:Number of initially placed Career Technical Training completers who report they are in a job, the military, an education/training program, or a job/school combination on the 6-Month Follow-up Survey Number of initially placed Career Technical Training completers who complete the 6-Month Follow-up Survey